 To compliantly hire a Chinese worker, one option is to establish a Foreign Investment Enterprise (FIE).
 These enterprises can be partnerships between a foreign company and a local company, as well as a company wholly owned by foreign investors.

 Many companies choose to open a representative office inside China before fully establishing a FIE, but these legal entities cannot directly employ local workers.
 They can, however, use a government-designated labor services company, which hires local workers and leases them to the representative office.

-Additionally, you can also use an International PEO (Professional Employer Organization) to hire employees in China.
+Additionally, you can also use a global Employer of Record to hire employees in China.